menasheh/MyRussianFace/README.md

 # My Russian Face - a Telegram Bot

-This is a Telegram bot which allows you to participate in conversations in languages foreign to you without spamming the group with extra messages every time.
-Sound exciting?
-Let's get started!
+This is a Telegram bot which allows you to participate in conversations in languages foreign to you without copying and pasting and without spamming the group with extra notifications.

-## Getting Started

-These instructions will get you up and running on your local machine.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites